 - It lets you know that your performance in any one session is comparable to other days and not just due to a particularly good or bad baseline that day.
 If you start out with a busy mind, the Muse software might rate your mediation as extra calm that day.
 If you start with a calm mind, Muse might rate your mediation as less calm because there isn’t as much of a state change.

 - Not calibrating at the beginning of each session saves time.
-This is particularly useful for Mindfulness practitioners who like to switch protocols during a session as they go from breath watching to thought watching to loving-kindness in a single session.
+This is particularly useful for practitioners who like to switch practices during a session as they go from breath watching to thought watching to loving-kindness in a single session.

 - Many research studies report that eyes-closed rest is a problematic calibration for advanced meditators because they have a hard time NOT slipping into meditation as soon as they close their eyes.
 We feel it is better to make a long, high-quality calibration once at the beginning to remind meditators not to go into meditation during calibration.